profjdbayliss/RIT-Resilience-Game/README.md

 This is Sector Down, an asymmetrical card game meant to simulate cyber-attacks and cyber-security principles.

 The current version of this game was based on the foundation of Jessica Bayliss' game accessDenied.
-Her repo can be found here: [https://github.com/profjdbayliss/accessDenied](https://github.com/profjdbayliss/accessDenied)
+Her repo can be found here: [Access Denied](https://github.com/profjdbayliss/accessDenied)

 Task List: https://docs.google.com/spreadsheets/d/1qD-LCI60T8OVRBIYg3zjuUYa-XjXpcHyX3CcTnzzYqQ/edit?gid=1234996300#gid=1234996300